 A foul-hooked or snagged fish is defined as any fish hooked or caught in any area from behind the gill covers to the tail.
+For fish hooked by a lure with multiple hooks, the fish is not considered foul-hooked, if at least one of the hooks is embedded from the gill covers forward.
 Any foul-hooked or snagged fish must immediately be returned to the water regardless of condition.
 Possession of foul-hooked fish is illegal.

 Attempting to snag fish is illegal.

 Landing a fish caught on hook and line equipment with aid of a gaff is legal except for sturgeon, paddlefish, muskellunge and species in waters in which there are size limits.
 No gaffed fish may be returned to the water.